Collin Samuel: St Johnstone

 Samuel then signed a two-year deal with Scottish First Division side St Johnstone on 6 May 2008 where he proceeded to play no small part in the campaign that led to promotion back to the Scottish Premier League for the 2009–10 season.

 Despite being injured for half of the season in St Johnstone's return to the SPL in 2009–10, he still managed seven SPL goals plus one in the cup.
 He has signed a one-year contract for the 2010–11 campaign, scoring three goals in 36 appearances over the season.
 He was released at the end of his contract in May 2011.

 Later career

 Samuel was signed on 31 August 2011, the transfer deadline day, by Luton Town of the English Conference Premier, but left the club by mutual consent after playing one game.

-On 20 January 2012, Samuel signed for Scottish Second Division club Arbroath until the end of the 2011–12 season.
+Following an unsuccessful trial with Livingston, Samuel signed for Scottish Second Division club Arbroath on 20 January 2012 until the end of the 2011–12 season.
 In the summer of 2012, Samuel moved to East Fife, another Second Division club until the end of the season.

 In August 2013, Samuel had a successful trial with Junior outfit Sauchie and signed a contract for the 2013–14 season.